markdicksonjr/nibbler-sql/README.md

 At present, the dialects available are limited to `postgres`, `sqlite3`.
 If none is detected, `sqlite3` will be used (in memory).
-For example, you could use sqlite3 to connect to a file with `SQL_URL=sqlite3:///tmp/test.db` or something like `postgres://test:test@localhost:5432/test` to connect via postgres.
+For example, you could use sqlite3 to connect to a file with `SQL_URL=sqlite3:///tmp/test.db` or something like `postgres://test:test@localhost:5432/test` or `postgres://test:test@localhost:5432/test?sslmode=disable` to connect via postgres.